cbeck88/conf-rs/MOTIVATION.md

 I cut scope drastically in order to make the goal achieveable.
 I decided to only offer a `derive` macro to minimize API surface area.
 I chose to cut many features that I have never used in a web service such as subcommands and positional arguments.
 These things only really make sense when at least some of the config is happening via CLI args, since environment variables are not ordered.

 At some point I had built a first draft, working on and off in spare time.
-Eventually it got to the point where I could play with large examples and see how it felt, and particularly, see if I would actually feel good about migrating a project that was using `clap` to use this library instead.
+Eventually it got to the point where I could play with large examples and see how it felt, and particularly, see if I would actually feel good about migrating a project that was using `clap-derive` to use this library instead.

 At some point I had a realization: I would be much better off using `clap::Builder` under the hood rather than building my own parser and error rendering, and I would not have to give up much of anything.
 The way I had already structured things, this was a relatively easy change.
 The goal of the project became about building an alternative derive macro for `clap` that supported flatten-with-prefix, rather than building a completely new env-and-argument parser.
 This was different from what I expected, because I thought based on the tickets that most likely there would be changes needed in the `builder` side and not only the `derive` side of `clap`.
 This ultimately saved a lot of work to get to a minimum viable state.